techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 - `App.test.js`: tests might be addressed in another article, but you won't use it for now;
 - `logo.svg`: you won't use React's logo in this game;

+Now is a good time to commit your files to Git or some other version control system (you do use a  version control system, right?).

 ## Installing Redux and PropTypes

 ## Creating the Basic SVG Elements